yue-t99/CameraCalibration_3DReconstruction/README.md

 | Z |0.0125|

 # SIFT for Image Matching
 Applied SIFT algorithm for detecting corresponding points.
-Employed exterior parameters for depth estimation for both corresponding points pair and control points, and evaluated the precision.
+Employed exterior parameters for depth estimation for both corresponding points pair and control points.

 Result of SIFT: